Beyond IID: data-driven decision-making in heterogeneous environments: Introduction

 \textbf{Performance measure (\Cref{sec:performance}).} We consider the performance of different data-driven policies, which map past data into a decision for a given problem; SAA defines one such feasible data-driven policy for any problem.
 Regret is measured as the difference in objective between the policy's decision and the optimal decision knowing the future distribution, taking an expectation over the draws of past data (which affect the policy's decision), any intrinsic randomness in the policy, and the outcome realization (which affects the objective of both the policy's decision and the optimal decision).
 We then take a worst case regret over all possible distributions that could have been chosen for the future outcome and the data points, to evaluate the performance of a fixed data-driven policy.
-This performance depends on the problem (see \Cref{sec:introSpecific} for examples), the number of data points $n$, the definition of ``nearby distribution,'' and the radius $\epsilon$.
+This performance depends on the problem, the number of data points $n$, the definition of ``nearby distribution,'' and the radius $\epsilon$.
+In this paper we adopt an asymptotic view point, in which the number of data point $\numS$ tends to $\infty$ and we aim at understanding the worst-case regret of data-driven policies in this regime.